kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/README.md

 This is a full-stack web application that helps users create legally valid wills for Canada (all 13 provinces/territories) and the USA (all 50 states).
 The tool uses **AI-guided questionnaires** to gather information and generate region-specific legal compliance assessments.

-### Current Status: Phase 3 Complete ✅
+### Current Status: All Core Features Complete ✅
 - ✅ User authentication and profile management
-- ✅ AI-powered questionnaire system (up to 3 rounds)
+- ✅ AI-powered questionnaire system (3 rounds with anti-repetition mechanisms)
-- ✅ Jurisdiction-specific compliance checks
+- ✅ Jurisdiction-specific compliance checks (13 Canadian provinces/territories, 50 US states)
-- ✅ Q&A data storage with full audit trail
-- 🔜 PDF generation and document delivery (Phase 4)
+- ✅ PDF generation for will documents and assessment reports
+- ✅ Email sharing via SendGrid with secure PDF attachments
+- ✅ User data deletion with comprehensive cleanup
+- ✅ Notifications system for user actions and system events
+- ✅ Privacy policy and data handling compliance

 ---